priestjim/chef-phpmyadmin/README.md

 This cookbook supports the following attributes:

-## version
-The desired PMA version
+* `version`: The desired PMA version

-## checksum
-The sha256 checksum of the PMA desired version
+* `checksum`: The sha256 checksum of the PMA desired version

-## mirror
-The desired PMA download mirror
+* `mirror`: The desired PMA download mirror

-## fpm
-Enables the PMA FPM instance for serving via NGINX
+* `fpm`: Enables the PMA FPM instance for serving via NGINX

-## home
-The desired PMA installation home
+* `home`: The desired PMA installation home

-## user
-The user PMA runs as
+* `user`: The user PMA runs as

-## group
-The group PMA runs as
+* `group`: The group PMA runs as

-## socket
-The socket that FPM will be exposing for PMA
+* `socket`: The socket that FPM will be exposing for PMA

-## blowfish_secret
-The PMA blowfish secret
+* `blowfish_secret`: The PMA blowfish secret

-## upload_dir
-The directory PMA will be using for uploads
+* `upload_dir`: The directory PMA will be using for uploads

-## save_dir
-The directory PMA will be using for file saves
+* `save_dir`: The directory PMA will be using for file saves

-## maxrows
-The maximum rows PMA shall display in a table view
+* `maxrows`: The maximum rows PMA shall display in a table view

-## protect_binary
-Define the binary field protection PMA will be using
+* `protect_binary`: Define the binary field protection PMA will be using

-## default_lang
-The default language PMA will be using
+* `default_lang`: The default language PMA will be using

-## query_history
-Enable or disable the Javascript query history
+* `query_history`: Enable or disable the Javascript query history

-## query_history_size
-Set the maximum size of the Javascript query history
+* `query\_history\_size`: Set the maximum size of the Javascript query history

 LWRP Methods
 ============

 This cookbook defines a phpmyadmin_db LWRP for dynamic DB definitions.
 This LWRP allows the following methods:

-## name
-This is the description of the defined database.
+* `name`: This is the description of the defined database.
 It also gets converted to lowercase and spaces substituted to underscores for the database filename.
 This is the **name attribute**

-## host
-The database host.
+* `host`: The database host.
 It can be either a hostname or an IP.

-## port
-The database port.
+* `port`: The database port.

-## username
-The database username.
+* `username`: The database username.

-## password
-The database password
+* `password`: The database password

-## hide_dbs
-An array of databases we do not want to be shown.
+* `hide_dbs`: An array of databases we do not want to be shown.
 This will be concatenated in a form of '^db1|db2$' etc.

-## pma_username
-If you have configured your database server for PMA, you can define here the PMA username
+* `pma_username`: If you have configured your database server for PMA, you can define here the PMA username

-## pma_password
-If you have configured your database server for PMA, you can define here the PMA password
+* `pma_password`: If you have configured your database server for PMA, you can define here the PMA password

-## pma_database
-If you have configured your database server for PMA, you can define here the PMA database name
+* `pma_database`: If you have configured your database server for PMA, you can define here the PMA database name

 Usage
 =====